cotodevel/toolchaingenericds/README.md

 After building ToolchainGenericDS, then you are ready to recompile the project (not covered here, go to the specific project supporting this toolchain)

 For Project specifics check out the specific project.
 Remember that such project must support this toolchain for it to work.

-For more technical information refer to SPECIFICS file, should be next to this readme ;)
+For more technical informacion refer to SPECIFICS

 Thanks to:
 - Martin Korth extensive gba/nds docs (http://problemkaputt.de/gbatek.htm) most of any DS toolchains/emus out there would not exist without such docs.